Pr037h3um797/Nginx-1.27.3-http-flv-module/README.md

 I use Sakura FRPC to address public network live streaming issues.
 The Nginx configuration file includes a local proxy to resolve browser mixed content warnings: external requests are HTTPS, the internal proxy uses HTTP, and the browser only perceives the HTTPS connection.

 This server fundamentally lacks any security measures!"

+All web design and technical support are provided by Deepseek, Gemini, Cnblogs, and a certain CSDN with a rather unappealing reputation.